chemzqm/validate/Readme.md

 ### .isValid()

-Trigger all the blur events for valid fields, return true if all pass (promises are ignored)
+Trigger all the blur events for valid fields, return true if all pass (promise results are ignored)

 ## Events